Letoa phonemes

 A few areas raise unstressed a, ã to /ɐ, ɐ̃/.

-I, u, ĩ and ũ often reduce to /j, w, ɲ and w̃ / between vowels including at word boundaries unless a pause intervenes.
+/i, u, ĩ, ũ/ often reduce to /j, w, ɲ, w̃ / between vowels including at word boundaries unless a pause intervenes.
 The Letoa Academy is currently considering a proposal to make this practice canonical.

 Consonants

 Letoa stops and affricates may be voiced or voiceless.
-Stops may also be aspirated.
-In addition, there are sonorants and fricatives.
+In addition, there are sonorants, fricatives and affricates.
 The canonical sounds of Letoa consonants are shown in the table below.

 Lab.Alv.Pal.Vel.Glott.